-In late 2021, the ECI was presented and approved by FUNAI and the Indigenous communities.
-Subsequently, FUNAI issued the final documentation advising that the ECI has been completed.
+In late 2021, the ECI was approved by FUNAI and the Indigenous communities indicated in FUNAI's reference term.
+FUNAI has issued final documentation to the permitting authority advising that the ECI has been completed.

-FUNAI Litigation history
+FUNAI Litigation History

 The approval of the EIA and receipt of the LP were key milestones in the advancement of the PVG towards the construction phase.
 The Company received its LP in February 2014.